Toni Arkoosh Pinsky,

 JD Bergeron is fascinated by birds.
-After 20 years of non-profit leadership, JD found a way to bring his passion together with his work experience to become the Executive Director of International Bird Rescue, a nonprofit founded during a major oil spill to help affected wildlife.
+After 20 years of non-profit leadership, JD brought his passion together with his work experience to become the Executive Director of International Bird Rescue, a nonprofit founded during a major oil spill to help affected wildlife.
 An unconventional problem solver, JD has redirected Bird Rescue’s impressive track record of working over 230 oil spills to take on the many challenges wild waterbirds face today.
-JD leads by example, modeling qualities of integrity, mindfulness, and wonder for his dedicated team.
+JD leads by example, modeling qualities of integrity, mindfulness, and wonder for the team.

 JD thrives on finding innovative ways to inspire others to take action.
-Moved by his time in the Peace Corps, the nonprofit startup Kiva, and his international travels, he founded Chooda, a volunteer-run incubator with the mission to help inspire change through outdoor adventures that engage individuals with world challenges.
+Moved by his time in the Peace Corps, the nonprofit startup Kiva, and his international travels, he founded a nonprofit incubator with the mission to help inspire change through outdoor adventures that engage individuals with world challenges.

 A lifelong lover of nature, JD retreats to the outdoors to gain perspective and to soothe the soul.
 He counts his month among a million albatrosses on Midway Atoll as the experience of a lifetime.
 After the magic of Midway, JD returned to Bird Rescue with a renewed passion and commitment to protect the natural home of wildlife and ourselves.
-He lives with his husband and two rescue dogs in Martinez, CA. His interests include spirituality, drawing, writing, cycling, and volunteering as a Burning Man Ranger.
+He lives with his husband and two rescue dogs in the San Francisco Bay Area.
+His interests include native plants, drawing, cycling, and volunteering as a Burning Man Ranger.

 - Jodi Benassi